 In August 2018, the FASB issued ASU No. 2018-13 "Fair Value Measurement (Topic 820) - Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement."
 ASU 2018-13 modifies the disclosure requirements on fair value measurements in Topic 820.
 The amendments in this update remove disclosures that no longer are considered cost beneficial, modify/clarify the specific requirements of certain disclosures, and add disclosure requirements identified as relevant.
 ASU 2018-13 is effective for years beginning after December 15, 2019, with early adoption permitted.
-The Company is in the process of evaluating and does not expect ASU 2018-13 to have a material impact on its accounting disclosures.
+The Company adopted ASU 2018-13 effective January 1, 2020, as required, without material effect on its accounting disclosures.